ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/_component-interface-vue.md

 |    // filter with one string input value, you could just return the simple string
 |    // value here.
 |    getModelAsString?(model: any): string;
+|
+|    // Gets called every time the popup is shown, after the GUI returned in
+|    // getGui is attached to the DOM.
+If the filter popup is closed and re-opened, this method is
+|    // called each time the filter is shown.
+This is useful for any logic that requires attachment
+|    // before executing, such as putting focus on a particular DOM element.
+The params has a
+|    // callback method 'hidePopup', which you can call at any later point to hide the popup - good
+|    // if you have an 'Apply' button and you want to hide the popup after it is pressed.
+|    afterGuiAttached?(params?: IAfterGuiAttachedParams): void;
 |}
 |```
 |